whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 ## Enter `leex` and `yecc`

 Erlang provides two modules that greatly simplify the task of writing lexers and parsers: [`leex`][docs-leex] and [`yecc`][docs-yecc].
-The `leex` module is a lexer *generator*: it reads a file written in a special syntax and it spits out an Erlang module (in a `.erl` file) that you can compile and use to do the actual tokenizing. `yecc` behaves in the exact same way, except it generates parsers instead of lexers.
+The `leex` module is a lexer *generator*: it reads a file written in a special syntax and it spits out an Erlang module (in a `.erl` file) that you can compile and use to do the actual tokenizing. `yecc` behaves in the same way, except it generates parsers instead of lexers.

-Since these modules are available in the Erlang standard distribution (in the "Parse tools" application group), I think there are little to no downsides in using them whenever there's a problem they could make easier to solve.
+Since these modules are available in the Erlang standard distribution (in the "Parse tools" application group), I think there are little to no downsides in using them whenever there's a problem they could help solving.

 ## The small, contrived and unrealistic example

-Every post explaining something needs one of these, so let's make up ours: we're going to tokenize and parse Elixir lists of atoms and integers dumped as strings.
-The final goal will be to be able to read an Elixir list expressed as a string and convert it back to an Elixir string.
-We want to be able to do this:
+Every post explaining something needs one of these examples, so let's make up ours: we're going to tokenize and parse Elixir lists of atoms and integers dumped as strings.
+The final goal will be to be able to read an Elixir list expressed as a string and convert it back to an Elixir string, like this:

 ```iex
 iex> ListParser.parse("[1, 2, [:foo, [:bar]]]")